gordonguthrie/literatecodereader/docs/index.md

 ### Args

+The arguments that the script accepts are best observed by [reading the code](./literate_compiler/args.html)

 ## Walking The Tree

 The code of the Elixir app is written in the filesystem as a set of directories that make